Social mobility: Social status and social class

 Social mobility is highly dependent on the overall structure of social statuses and occupations in a given society.
 The extent of differing social positions and the manner in which they fit together or overlap provides the overall social structure of such positions.
 Add to this the differing dimensions of status, such as Max Weber's delineation of economic stature, prestige, and power and we see the potential for complexity in a given social stratification system.
-Such dimensions within a given society can be seen as independent variables that can explain differences in social mobility at different times and places in different stratification systems.
-The same variables that contribute as intervening variables to the valuation of income or wealth and that also affect social status, social class, and social inequality do affect social mobility.
+Such dimensions within a given society can be seen as independent variables that explain differences in social mobility across times and places within different stratification systems.
+The same variables that serve as intervening variables in the valuation of income or wealth and also affect social status, social class, and social inequality do affect social mobility.
 These include sex or gender, race or ethnicity, and age.

-Education provides one of the most promising chances of upward social mobility and attaining a higher social status, regardless of current social standing.
+Education offers an opportunity for upward social mobility and higher social status.
 However, the stratification of social classes and high wealth inequality directly affects the educational opportunities and outcomes.
-In other words, social class and a family's socioeconomic status directly affect a child's chances for obtaining a quality education and succeeding in life.
+Social class and a family's socioeconomic status directly affect a child's chances for obtaining a quality education and succeeding in life.
 By age five, there are significant developmental differences between low, middle, and upper class children's cognitive and noncognitive skills.
+According to a 2013 Brookings Institution report on social mobility:

 Among older children, evidence suggests that the gap between high- and low-income primary- and secondary-school students has increased by almost 40 percent over the past thirty years.
 These differences persist and widen into young adulthood and beyond.
 Just as the gap in K–12 test scores between high- and low-income students is growing, the difference in college graduation rates between the rich and the poor is also growing.
 Although the college graduation rate among the poorest households increased by about 4 percentage points between those born in the early 1960s and those born in the early 1980s, over this same period, the graduation rate increased by almost 20 percentage points for the wealthiest households.